| John Read with One of His Robotic Cat Grooming Traps |

 Even the much maligned and perennially mistreated Tasmanian Devils are being recruited in order to be used against cats and foxes.
 In particular, current plans call for some of them to be forcibly returned from Tasmania to their ancestral homes on the mainland with the first such release scheduled to take place in Wilsons (sic)

 Promontory National Park in Victoria.
 (See the ABC, October 27, 2014, "Plan to Eradicate Cats.")

 Later releases are planned for the Mount Rothwell Conservation Centre, near Melbourne, as well as throughout all of Victoria.
 (See The Age of Melbourne, July 10, 2015, "Mount Rothwell: the Feral Free Incubator for Victoria's Lost Species.")

 With their ranks already decimated by the incurable and highly contagious Devil Facial Tumor Disease, the snarling marsupials very well could be extinct in the wild themselves within as short a period of time as a decade.
-As a hedge against such an eventuality, the Devil Ark at Barrington Tops in New South Wales has bred in captivity one-hundred-sixty-five of them, thirty of which have been sterilized for release on the mainland.
+As a hedge against such an eventuality, the Devil Ark at Barrington Tops in New South Wales has bred one-hundred-sixty-five of them in captivity, thirty of which have been sterilized for release on the mainland.
 (See The Sydney Morning Herald, November 16, 2015, "Island Hop: Experts Call for Release of Tasmanian Devils on Mainland to Save the Species.")